By Victoria & Katja

 This lovable tale of a green-haired, huge-eyed girl who has known nothing but nature from birth.
 She was taught to talk by birds, to eat by bears and to play by foxes and she is, unashamedly, Wild.
 A wonderful tale for young girls on the importance of being true to yourself.

 By Deborah Underwood and Meg Hunt

 This futuristic take on the classic Cinderella tale sees Cinders as a skilled mechanic, who studies rocket-ship repair late into the night.
 Her fairy godrobot makes sure she gets to the Royal Space Parade in time (in her atomic blue space suit) where she meets the prince but Interstellar Cinderella decides she’d rather explore the world than get married.

 9. Clara and Davie

 This charming book, Clara and Davie, is about the childhood of Clara Barton who grew up to become the founder of the American Red Cross.
 As a young girl in the early 19th century, Clara was shy and was often teased for having a lisp.
 Her brother, Davie always knew she had the gift of healing and would go on to achieve great things.
 The book follows the siblings and charts Clara’s development in medicine, from animals to humans.

 10. Little Leaders: Bold Women in Black History

 By Vashti Harrison

 Featuring 40 inspirational black women, this book tells the stories of both famous and everyday women who did extraordinary things.
-Some of the women featured in the Little Leaders include nurse Mary Seacole, singer Shirley Bassey and mathematician Katherine Johnson.
+Some of the women featured in the Little Leaders: Bold Women in Black History (Vashti Harrison) include nurse Mary Seacole, singer Shirley Bassey and mathematician Katherine Johnson.